dvci/ddcc-compliance-testing-framework/README.md

 ## Validation Details

-For each of the defined transactions, the follow elements are validated using Gherkin test scenarios:
+For each of the defined transactions, the following elements are validated using Gherkin test scenarios:

 - Response status code
 - Profile validation using the FHIR validator